List of awards and nominations received by Hollyoaks

 Hollyoaks is a British television soap opera that has aired on Channel 4 since 23 October 1995.
 The soap has earned various awards and nominations over the years for its storylines, performances from the ensemble cast and production team.

 All About Soap Awards

 The All About Soap Awards (formerly The All About Soap Bubble Awards) were presented by All About Soap magazine and voted for by the public.
 They started in 2002.

 British Academy Scotland Awards

 British Academy Television Awards

 The British Academy Television Awards were launched in 1954 and are presented during an annual award show hosted by the British Academy of Film and Television Arts.

-The British Soap Awards
+British Soap Awards

 The British Soap Awards is an annual awards ceremony which honours the best of British soap operas.
 The first event took place in 1999.

 Creative Diversity Network Soap Award

 Digital Spy Soap Awards

 The Digital Spy Soap Awards are hosted by the entertainment website Digital Spy.
 The first awards were presented in 2008, where Hollyoaks was nominated in 12 of the 14 categories.
 From 2014, Digital Spy began holding the Digital Spy Reader Awards.